codelingo/codelingo/README.md

-# LINGO REVIEWS ALPHA
+# LINGO (www.lingo.reviews): Scaling Code Quality

 ## House keeping

-Welcome to the Alpha!
-There will be bugs.
-Please help us catch them and open an issue.
-We also welcome feature requests and feedback on lingo's usefulness and potential.
+See [here](https://medium.com/@jessemeek/not-learning-the-lingo-how-a-bad-performance-review-gave-birth-to-a-new-start-up-45e36dd997b9#.shv55pite) for the story behind Lingo.
+Please add an issue for any bugs or feature requests.
 Okay, with that out of the way, let's get started.

 ## The Lingo Tool